India’s Hydrogen Purchase Obligation

 CBAM exposure (EU export)~€16–58/t for urea (under actual vs default values); >€100/t for pure ammoniaNear zeroGrey exposed; green unaffected

-Cost relative to EU green ammonia25–50% cheaperIndia retains cost advantage
+Cost relative to EU green ammoniaN/A25–50% cheaperIndia retains cost advantage

 Supply certaintyLNG price volatile10-year SECI offtakeHPO would further de-risk

-The table illustrates why CBAM partially substitutes for the HPO in export-oriented segments, but not for India’s domestic decarbonisation agenda.
-Grey ammonia imported into the EU faces CBAM liabilities based primarily on embedded direct emissions from hydrogen production, with total liability depending on final verified emissions, default values, and evolving embedded-emission methodologies.
-Green ammonia escapes that levy entirely.
-For exporters, the green ammonia price is not just an environmental commitment — it is a hedge against a growing CBAM cost trajectory.
+The table perfectly illustrates exactly why CBAM partially substitutes for the HPO in export-oriented segments, but clearly not for India's domestic decarbonisation agenda.
+Grey ammonia imported directly into the EU faces heavy CBAM liabilities based primarily on embedded direct emissions from hydrogen production, with the total liability depending highly on final verified emissions, default values, and evolving embedded-emission methodologies.
+Green ammonia, meanwhile, escapes that levy entirely.
+For exporters, paying the green ammonia price is not just an environmental commitment; it is a highly calculated hedge against a growing CBAM cost trajectory.

-When will HPO be notified in India — a realistic assessment
+When will the HPO be notified in India?
+A realistic assessment

-The SIGHT Mode 2A auctions demonstrate that green ammonia prices have converged closer to grey — eliminating the argument that the cost gap makes an HPO completely unreasonable.
-The IH2A submission and the NGHM’s own domestic target provide the quantitative case.
-What remains is the financial architecture for the transition period — and the interministerial agreement to fund it.
+The SIGHT Mode 2A auctions cleanly demonstrate that green ammonia prices have converged much closer to grey, effectively eliminating the tired argument that the massive cost gap makes an HPO completely unreasonable.
+The IH2A submission and the NGHM's own domestic targets provide the necessary quantitative case.
+What truly remains is simply establishing the financial architecture for the transition period, and crucially, getting inter-ministerial agreement to fund it.

-The most likely notification pathway involves the following sequencing.
-First, MNRE resolves the CfD or top-up subsidy mechanism with MoF — establishing that the incremental green premium for obligated plants will be covered through a structured government payment rather than passed entirely to industry.
-Second, DoF and MoPNG agree to a phased trajectory, possibly starting at 0.5 to 1% with a clear glide path to 10% by 2030.
-Third, the legal notification is issued under the Energy Conservation Act’s delegated authority.
+The most likely notification pathway involves the following precise sequencing.
+First, MNRE successfully resolves the CfD or top-up subsidy mechanism directly with the MoF, formally establishing that the incremental green premium for obligated plants will be safely covered through a structured government payment rather than being passed entirely onto the industry.
+Second, DoF and MoPNG formally agree to a gently phased trajectory, possibly starting very small at 0.5 to 1% with a clear glide path to 10% by 2030.
+Third, the legal notification is finally issued safely under the Energy Conservation Act's delegated authority.

-Given the GHCI operational rollout in 2025 and the sustained pressure from the NGHM’s domestic target gap, the probability of notification is rising.
-Reclimatize’s qualitative probability assessment suggests a high probability of notification in either FY 2026-27 or FY 2027-28, with a moderate probability of post-2028 delay, contingent on resolving the financial architecture.
+Given the successful GHCI operational rollout in 2025 and the sustained, growing pressure from the NGHM's domestic target gap, the probability of notification is steadily rising.
+Reclimatize's qualitative probability assessment suggests a reasonably high probability of notification in either FY 2026-27 or FY 2027-28, with only a moderate probability of a post-2028 delay, highly contingent on resolving that tricky financial architecture.

 Frequently Asked Questions